Study when and where you want

 Instructors and students alike say that online courses take as much or more time than regular on-campus classes.
 For a five credit class, students should expect to spend 10 to 15 hours (and sometimes more) each week on activities related to the course.
 Lab classes generally require an additional 5-10 hours per week.

 Some online classes have special hardware and software needs.
-Your instructor will tell you about them once you're in the course.
+Your professor will tell you about them once you're in the course.
 Otherwise below is a general list that should work for most online classes.

 You'll also need: